Use of Imported and Australian Native Timbers in Mandolins

 A few years ago I came across a large plank of Tasmanian Oak that was obviously from a very large tree.
 It showed no sign of splitting, and was big enough for a one piece back with room to spare so I thought I would try it in a mandolin back.
 The mandolin has a Carpathian Spruce top and is a tone monster.
 Probably the best sounding and one of the loudest oval hole mandolin I have made.
 Encouraged by this result, I then made an A5 mandolin with a back from the same plank.
 Once again, a superb sounding mandolin.
 Tasmanian Oak certainly is an excellent tonewood that has not been fully appreciated by Luthiers.
 I love the sound of these two mandolins so will be using more Tasmanian Oak in the future.
 The A5 in particular has the clarity of Maple, but also has warmth that is lacking in Maple.
 Overall a very clear clean tone with more depth than the best of my Maple mandolins.
 Since completing these mandolins I have made a mandola, an other mandolins, and two guitars from Tasmanian Oak with similar results.

 Myrtle is one of my favorite mandolin backwood with Spruce tops.
 However, it does not work as well with King Billy Pine, this combination making exquisite sounding instruments with little volume or headroom.
 However, with Spruce I believe it makes mandolins that sound equal or better than any Maple mandolin I have made.
-Some Maple mandolins have had better clarity, but Myrtle has a warmth, sweetness and smoothness that no other timber has, with the possible exception of European Maple, or Tasmanian Oak.
-In comparison to European Maple, Myrtle has a warmer sound with more overtones.
+Some Maple mandolins have had better clarity, but Myrtle has a warmth, sweetness and smoothness that no other timber has.
+European Maple can sound just as sweet, but is brighter and clearer and lacks the warmth and overtones of Myrtle.
 In my opinion a superb tonewood that only recently has been discovered and appreciated by the international Luthery community.

 Jarrah is the principle timber of Western Australia.
 It is a very hard, dense, stiff timber and is relatively acoustically dead when tapped.
 The timber is a beautiful deep red, or pinky red in colour and is used in high class furniture and all sorts of construction work and used to be extensively used for railway sleepers.
 It is still readily available, cheap, not too difficult to find quarter sawn, and often comes with fiddleback figure.
 It is very hard on tools and has only moderate bending qualities; I find the dust quite irritating.